 You don't need a guide to hike Huayna Picchu mountain unless you plan on hiking the long Huaynapicchu circuit to reach the Temple of the Moon.
-If you want to hike to the Temple of the moon, please hire a Huaynapicchu guide for your safety.
+The time needed will be 4 hours to hike to the Temple of the moon, please hire a Huaynapicchu guide for your safety.

 Huayna Picchu has 2 trails: short trail and long trail.
 The short trail takes 3 hours round trip to complete the entire hike.
 This takes into account 1 hour to reach the summit, 30 minutes to take pictures and rest on some of the terraces that give you amazing views of Machupicchu, 1 hour to climb down as well as 30 minutes to compensate for those who need to go slowly due to physical fitness and altitude.

 The long trail takes 4.5 hours round trip to complete the entire hike.
 The long trail is for those who want to visit the Temple of the Moon.
 This takes into account 1.5 hours to reach the summit, 30 minutes to take pictures and rest on some of the terraces that give you amazing views of Machupicchu, 1.5 hours to climb down, 30 minutes to spend time at the Temple of the moon as well as 30 minutes to compensate for those who go at a slow pace due to physical fitness and altitude

 You can visit Machupicchu for about 45 minutes maximum before your hike to Huaynapicchu or for 1 hour after your hike to Huaynapicchu.
 But the Huaynapicchu ticket only allows you to visit the lower section of Machupicchu (Circuit 4).
 Machupicchu has 4 circuits.
 Two in the upper section (circuits 1 and 2) and two other circuits in the lower section (circuits 3 and 4).
 The best section of Machupicchu is the upper section (Circuits 1 and 2).